Memorial Sloan Kettering experts describe advances in radiation therapy for the treatment of lung cancer.

 Radiation therapy uses high-energy beams (x-rays) to destroy cancer cells by damaging their DNA.
 It is very effective at controlling or eliminating tumors at specific sites in the body.

-Radiation therapy can be given as a curative therapy to patients who are not candidates for treating lung cancers that are confined to the chest but cannot be removed surgically.
+Radiation therapy can be given as a curative therapy to patients whose lung cancers are confined to the chest but cannot be removed surgically.
 Using the most-advanced technologies, we can now deliver powerful doses of radiation directly to the tumor with exquisite precision.
 The approaches we use can reduce the number of sessions required for radiation treatment in comparison with more-conventional approaches, while also limiting the risk of side effects.

 Radiation therapy can also be used as a palliative measure to improve quality of life among patients whose disease does not respond to surgery or chemotherapy.

 Keeping you safe during radiation therapy is just as important to us as treating your cancer.
 Our radiation team works together to offer the highest level of safety during every step of your treatment.
 Highly trained medical physicists work in subspecialized teams with the radiation oncologists to create an individualized radiation treatment plan for every patient.
 Radiation therapists are present during each radiation procedure to ensure that the correct dose of radiation is being delivered precisely where it is needed.

 Radiation Therapy for Non-Small Cell Lung Cancer

 Radiation therapy for early-stage non-small cell lung cancer, which consists of a single small nodule in the lung without any spread to nearby lymph nodes, is typically given as stereotactic body radiation therapy (SBRT).
 SBRT has been highly successful in treating small lung lesions with excellent long-term chances to eradicate them.
 It is therefore the standard of care for patients who cannot be treated surgically.

 Radiation therapy is given in place of surgery for patients with advanced non-small cell lung cancer that has spread to the lymph nodes but is still confined to the chest and who cannot be treated surgically either because of a tumor’s location or because of the patient’s health.
 It is ideally given with chemotherapy administered either at the same time or before or after radiation therapy.
 These treatments typically last about six weeks, with five daily treatments per week.